Cryptocurrency is becoming rapidly popular among the younger and tech-savvy investors of Singapore. You’ve definitely read about it.

 True enough, there is no insurance about losing money when transactions fail to pull through.
 In addition, there is always a risk of hackers infiltrating the system.

-For Singaporeans, the government of Singapore does not recognise crypto as a legal tender similar to traditional currencies.
+For Singaporeans, the government of Singapore does not recognize crypto as a legal tender similar to traditional currencies.
 However, Singapore’s Tax Authority legally terms Bitcoins and other cryptocurrencies as “goods.”

 Therefore, all transactions using cryptocurrency locally or internationally will receive an applied Goods and Services Tax.